iamreallyacar/softwareengineeringsemester2/TangYangIsAnIdiot.md

 7. Create an ssh key and add it to your GitHub account
 8. Git clone this repository

+# Things we need to do today
+1. Everyone should finish the above checklist
+2. Zenro will explain to everyone the main idea and outline of the code
+3. Task division among everyone for the rest of the week

-# Things we need to do
+# Things we need to do when semester 2 starts
 1. Marketing Strategy and Materials
 2. Final Application Design and Implementation
 3. Appendix of Supporting Documentation

-# Database
+# Important Shit
+### Clipboard
 https://www.protectedtext.com/softwareengineeringsemester2
 password: ilovesoftwareengineering

-liveshare:
+### Live Share Link

 # Structure of our app code:
 **Frontend Structure (React)**